Data Processing Terms (DP Terms)

 - 18.104.22.168 Client or The Myers-Briggs Company to be in breach of the Data Protection Regulations.

-7.3 Notwithstanding clauses 7.1 and 7.2, it is agreed that The Myers-Briggs Company shall be permitted to transfer personal data to such sub-processors as are set forth in the List of Third Parties and Transfers ex-EEA.
+7.3 Notwithstanding clauses 7.1 and 7.2, it is agreed that The Myers-Briggs Company shall be permitted to transfer personal data to such sub-processors as are set forth in the List of Third Party Sub-Processors And International Transfers.

 8. Monitoring of The Myers-Briggs Company's performance

 8.1 Client is entitled to monitor and audit The Myers-Briggs Company's compliance with the Data Protection Regulations and its obligations in relation to data processing in connection with the Services at any time during normal business hours.
 The Myers-Briggs Company agrees to provide Client promptly with all access, assistance and information that is reasonably necessary to enable the monitoring and audits concerned.
 If Client believes that an on-site audit is necessary, The Myers-Briggs Company agrees to give Client reasonable access to its premises (subject to any reasonable confidentiality and security measures), and to any stored personal data and data processing programs it has on-site.
 Client is entitled to have the audit carried out by a third party.

 9. International transfers (including outside the EEA and to third parties)